Professor Layton and the Eternal Diva: Plot

-Back in London, Emmy Altava, Professor Layton's assistant, is meeting with Dr. Andrew Schrader when she hears about the events on the Crown Petone.
-She flies out to the remains of the ship, where she picks up Inspector Grosky and flies to the island.

-Layton finds a room filled with Melina Whistler's belongings, along with a piece of sheet music titled "A Song of the Sea".
+Luke solves the final puzzle that directs him, Janice, Brock, and Amelia to the final room of the contest.
+Layton separates with the group to explore the rest of the castle, eventually finding a room filled with Melina's belongings, along with a piece of sheet music titled "A Song of the Sea".
 He meets Melina herself and witnesses her having an argument with herself.
-Luke, Janice, Brock and Amelia enter the final room of the contest, only to be trapped behind bars.
+Meanwhile, upon entering the final room, the contestants are trapped behind bars.
 The mystery man reveals himself as Jean Descole, Layton and Luke's old nemesis, who orders Amelia to be brought to him.
-Luke, Janice and Brock are taken by Descole's men, but they are saved by Emmy and Grosky.
+Luke, Janice and Brock are taken by Descole's men, but they are saved by Layton's assistant, Emmy Altava, who was investigating the disappearances and flew to the island after hearing about the events on the Crown Petone, rescuing Grosky along the way.
 Layton and Melina meet up with them, and Emmy recognizes "Melina" as Nina, one of the girls who went missing.

-Amelia is brought to Oswald Whistler, believed to have been eliminated by a previous puzzle, and declares her the winner of the contest, but soon forces her into a machine connected to the Detragan and confesses that there is no Elixir of Life.
-Layton and company manage to save her, and Layton explains the truth: the Detragan is actually a machine that can copy a person's personality and download their memories into another person's brain.
+Amelia is brought to Whistler, revealed to be the mastermind behind the game.
+He declares her the winner, but soon forces her into a machine connected to the Detragan and confesses that there is no eternal life.
+Layton and company save Amelia, and Layton explains the truth: the Detragan is actually a machine that can copy a person's personality and download their memories into another person's brain.
 Whistler had conspired with Descole to abduct girls from London and use the Detragan to implant them with his dead daughter's memories as a means of keeping her alive indefinitely.
-This is the fate that befell Nina, and it is the fate that Whistler had planned for Amelia.
-Layton reveals that Janice also was a victim of Whistler's experiments, and that, unbeknownst to Whistler, he had actually succeeded in transferring Melina's memories into Janice's body.
-It was Melina who sought Layton's help in stopping her father from hurting anyone else.
+However, none of the abducted girls accepted Melina's memories perfectly, and it eventually left them, as previously demonstrated with Nina.
+Layton also reveals that Janice was another victim of Whistler's experiments that, unbeknownst to Whistler, was successful in retaining Melina's memories due to their friendship; it was Melina who sought Layton's help in stopping her father from hurting anyone else.